Giovanni Battista Riccioli: The Astronomia Reformata (Reformed Astronomy)

-Other work
+Arc measurement

-Between 1644 and 1656, Riccioli was occupied by topographical measurements, working with Grimaldi, determining values for the circumference of Earth and the ratio of water to land.
+Between 1644 and 1656, Riccioli and Grimaldi were occupied by topographical surveys, specifically an arc measurement for determining values for the circumference of Earth.
 Defects of method, however, gave a less accurate value for degrees of arc of the meridian than Snellius had achieved a few years earlier.
-Snellius had been mistaken by approximately 4,000 meters; but Riccioli was more than 10,000 meters in error.
+Snellius' survey had been mistaken by approximately 4,000 meters; but Riccioli was more than 10,000 meters in error.
 Riccioli had come up with 373,000 pedes despite the fact that references to a Roman degree in antiquity had always been 75 milliaria or 375,000 pedes.

+Other work

 He is often credited with being one of the first to telescopically observe the star Mizar and note that it was a double star; however, Castelli and Galileo observed it much earlier.

 In the words of Alfredo Dinis, Riccioli enjoyed great prestige and great opposition, both in Italy and abroad, not only as a man of encyclopedic knowledge but also as someone who could understand and discuss all the relevant issues in cosmology, observational astronomy, and geography of the time.